Luc1luc/3D-Printing/Guides/Booting CM4 from USB Drive/README.md

-# How I Successfully Booted Raspberry CM4 (eMMC Version) on Manta M8P Using a USB Drive
+# How I Successfully Booted Raspberry CM4 (eMMC Version) on BTT Manta M8P or similar using a USB Drive

 **Why Opt for This Solution?**<br><br>
 Pro:<br>